 The Maryland Proton Treatment Center would open just in time for Eileen to be part of their first round of patients.
 Following proton treatment, Eileen returned home to finish her chemo treatment.
 She graduated from Virginia Tech in May, 2017 and is now pursuing a career as a Physician Assistant at the Philadelphia College of Osteopathic Medicine.
-She expects to graduate in 2019.

 “I have always been interested in a career in medicine,” Eileen says.
 “I feel so lucky to be here, continuing my dream.
 After my experience, I know that every day is a blessing.”

 She is now cancer-free.
 Eileen’s advice for other young adults fighting cancer is: “Stay positive – negativity is not an option!”